Ares-Developers/Ares/Doc/readme.txt

 downloaded the Ares Standalone Package.

 1. Extract the Ares Standalone Package into your YR game directory.
-   Make sure Syringe.exe, Ares.dll and Ares.dll.inj are all directly
+   Make sure Syringe.exe, Ares.dll, Ares.dll.inj and ares.mix are all directly
    in that directory, not in a sub-folder.

 2. Ensure that you have installed the following runtime files from Microsoft: